 - Out-of-box usability.
 We prioritize picks that include batteries and a charger so Dad can use the gift immediately.
 Bare tools are noted explicitly, with a warning when a battery purchase adds significant cost.

-- Value at the exact price point.
-A $159 kit competes against other $159 kits, not against $249 kits.
+- Value within the right budget tier.
+A starter kit competes against other starter kits, not against premium contractor bundles.
 Our rankings are budget-tier specific.

 - Long-term platform value.
-Ryobi ONE+ at $79 beats a no-name brand at $59 because the battery ecosystem continues to pay off for years.
+Ryobi ONE+ often beats cheaper no-name tools because the battery ecosystem continues to pay off for years.
 We weight total ecosystem value, not just the tool in the box.

 Father's Day 2026 -- Three Guides, One Decision